(905) 206 - 9080 1150 Eglinton Ave, East Suite 211

 • Fines: Careless driving carries a fine ranging from $400 to $2,000.

-• Demerit Points: You could receive up to 6 demerit points on your driving record.
+• Demerit Points: You would receive 6 demerit points on your driving record.

 • License Suspension: Can be suspended for up to two years.